mrazjava/booklink-openlibrary/README.md

 Import process for migrating raw data dumps from [openlibrary.org](https://openlibrary.org) and raw data source for author-book integration (search, etc) from the [booklink-backend](https://github.com/mrazjava/booklink-backend).

+# Overview
+openlibrary.org is a fantastic public archive which provides a rich aggregtion of book info from all over the world.
+Practically speaking, it is the most complete - public and free - archive of books and authors available on the Internet.
+As of September 2020, they release updated dumps on the monthly basis.
+Dumps are provided in a specific JSON-ish format.

+Unfortunately I could not find a stable schema for processing openlibrary dumps, let alone a full fledged import program not even mentioning one that would meet the requirements of the booklink application.
+There was no other way around this than writing one from scratch, if booklink were to utilize openlibrary data base.

+This project builds into two executables:

+* `com.github.mrazjava.booklink.openlibrary.dataimport.ImporterApp` is the actual import process.
+* `TODO:` REST service for querying openlibrary mongo repository

+These could be two separate projects/apps with a shared schema *.jar (3rd project), but to keep things simple they are both part of the same project.
+Should there be another integration in the future, schema can be easily split off into a library and projects can be refactored (separated).

 ## Tech Stack
 * Spring Boot
 * [Jackson](https://github.com/FasterXML/jackson-docs)